R2 Certification Cost: What Electronics Recyclers Should Expect

 Data destruction controls

-Cost increases when systems must be built from scratch.
+Costs increase significantly when systems must be built from scratch rather than formalized.

 Stage 1 Audit: $5,000 – $10,000